Problem

 Discover

-Research Summary
+User Research

 I conducted research to understand the motives, behaviors, and pain points of single men and women participating in the cornhole speed dating league.
 I wanted to learn why people are choosing to participate, what they are looking to get out of the league, and how their experience might be enhanced.
 I also wanted to understand at a high level what the challenges are when trying to connect with new people.

-• Single men and women in their 20s and 30s
+Single men and women

-• Evaluate current player experience
+Evaluate current experience

 User Interviews